Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Thandekaportiap/README.md

 Questions:
 Define Software Engineering:

+*the systematic application of engineering principles, methods and tools to the development and maintenance of high quality software systems.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

+(i).
+Planning and Reuirement :gathering and documenting user needs and system requirements.
+(ii).
+Design: create a high level detail design of the software architecture and the user interface.
+(iii).
+Implimantation or Development : Translate design into functional software using programming languages and tools.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: